Blackholan/pyMWGCprogen/README.md

 * dataBattaglia21.txt, the Milky Way dwarf galaxies catalog
 * dataVasiliev21.txt, the Milky-Way globular clusters catalog

 We Monte Carlo sample the 6D phase-space position of Milky Way dwarfs and globular clusters by sampling the distance, the radial velocity and proper motions including the covariance using Gaussian error distributions with means and standard deviations given by Milky-Way globular clusters [(Vasiliev & Baumgardt +21)](https://arxiv.org/abs/2102.09568) and satellite galaxies [(Battaglia et al. +21)](https://arxiv.org/abs/2106.08819) catalogs with data from Gaia EDR3.
+Orbital integrations of the 170 GCs over 10 Gyr in a MW+environment potential plus dynamical friction takes of the order of 1 CPU hrs.

 ## Authors